-Located on the top of multi-function switch.
+It is located on top of the multi-function switch.

 Place switch to LO for the low beam and taillight.
 Place switch to HI for the high beam and taillight.

 - 1. Headlamp switch

 - 2. Low beam position

 - 3. High beam position